All Hell Breaks Loose (Charmed)

-"All Hell Breaks Loose" is the twenty-second episode and season finale of the third season of the American fantasy drama television series Charmed.
-Written by Brad Kern and directed by Shannen Doherty—the third and final episode of Charmed she directed—"All Hell Breaks Loose" was originally broadcast on The WB on May 17, 2001.
+"All Hell Breaks Loose" is the twenty-second and finale episode of the third season of the American fantasy drama television series Charmed.
+Written by Brad Kern, the series' showrunner, and directed by Shannen Doherty, one of its leading actresses, "All Hell Breaks Loose" was originally broadcast on The WB on May 17, 2001.

-Charmed focuses on the three Halliwell sisters, Prue (Doherty), Piper (Holly Marie Combs) and Phoebe (Alyssa Milano), who are known as the Charmed Ones, the most powerful good witches who use their combined "Power of Three" to protect innocent lives from evil beings such as demons and warlocks in San Francisco, while trying to lead normal lives.
+Charmed focuses on the three Halliwell sisters, Prue (Doherty), Piper (Holly Marie Combs) and Phoebe (Alyssa Milano), who are known as the Charmed Ones, the most powerful good witches of all time.
+They use their powers to protect innocent lives from evil beings such as demons in San Francisco, while trying to lead normal lives.
 "All Hell Breaks Loose" focuses on their secret as witches getting exposed to the public after Prue and Piper are caught on tape battling the demon Shax (Michael Bailey Smith), which proves to have deadly consequences.

+Doherty's role as director was announced in March 2001, with filming taking place in April; "All Hell Breaks Loose" was the third episode of Charmed that she directed.
+During filming, Doherty used a painting by Salvador Dalí as inspiration for the episode's aesthetic and color scheme and helped her co-stars during emotionally charged scenes.
 Shortly before the episode aired, Doherty was fired from the series.
-In 2023, she and Combs stated that her departure was facilitated by an ongoing conflict with Milano.
-In a 2016 interview, Kern clarified he intentionally wrote the episode to end on a cliffhanger with all three sisters' lives being in jeopardy to accommodate any potential cast changes.
-After Doherty's departure, Tiffani Thiessen and Jennifer Love Hewitt were offered the role of Prue, but both turned it down.
-Following this, it was decided to kill Prue off, which resulted in the episode's ending being recut.
+According to contemporary press releases, she left the series of her own volition due to creative differences.
+However, rumors circulated that her departure was facilitated by an ongoing conflict with Milano.
+In 2023, Doherty and Combs stated that her exit from Charmed was indeed due to a feud with Milano.
+Kern intentionally wrote the episode to end on a cliffhanger with all three sisters' lives being in jeopardy to accommodate any potential cast changes.
+After Doherty's departure, Tiffani Thiessen and Jennifer Love Hewitt were offered the role of Prue; both turned it down, at which point it was decided to kill the character off.

 "All Hell Breaks Loose" was watched by 5.26 million viewers and received positive reviews, often being cited as one of Charmeds best episodes.
-Its focus on magic's exposure and the consequences this has for the Charmed Ones was praised; anthropologist Willem de Blécourt also recognized "All Hell Breaks Loose" for its thematic connection to prior works.
-The episode has received a negative response from some of the show's cast members owing to the circumstances regarding Doherty's firing, though her directing skills were praised.
+Critics often highlighted Prue's death, which was recognized as a bold move for the series.
+The episode's focus on magic's exposure and the consequences this has for the Charmed Ones was also praised, with "All Hell Breaks Loose" being recognized for its thematic connection to prior works involving similar stories.
+Some of the show's cast members responded negatively to the episode owing to the circumstance regarding Doherty's firing—particularly Combs—though her directing skills were praised.
+Doherty considered "All Hell Breaks Loose" her favorite episode out of the ones she directed.